Dichroic Filter Characterizations: Dichroic Filter Characterization

 Each measurement begins with a calibration where the dichroic filter is removed.
 The measurement is then repeated at the same incidence angle with the filter in place.
 The calibration allows us to understand the contributions to transmittance from non-dichroic elements of the apparatus.

-To investigate the filter's response in different media (e.g., water and linear-alkyl benzene, LAB), we used a 73~mL cylindrical cuvette~\cite{cuvettes}.
+To investigate the filter's response in different media (e.g., water and linear-alkyl benzene, LAB), we fully submerged the filters inside a 73~mL cylindrical cuvette~\cite{cuvettes} filled with the respective liquid.
 The cylindrical geometry facilitated measurements at high incidence angles while avoiding complications from edge effects.

 Our ``target out'' calibration runs for each immersion medium included the liquid media in the cuvette.
 When the dichroic filter was added, it was mounted vertically within the cuvette at the same incidence as the calibration run.